TL;DR

 Trust that your ongoing professional development prepares you continuously.
 Every day of practicum work builds experience and develops skills.
 You are not racing to prepare before some deadline; you are growing professionally in ways that make you increasingly prepared for any opportunity.

 Accept that some preparation limitations are unavoidable.
-You cannot prepare as thoroughly as you might wish while managing competing demands.
-This constraint affects all students in similar situations.
 Do your best within available time, and trust that genuine engagement with your practicum builds interview readiness that no amount of cramming could replicate.

 Graduate School Success Video Series